evodify/phylogenetic-analyses/README.md

-# Population Genetic Analyses
+# Phylogenetic Analyses

 This repository contains scripts to perform various phylogenetic analyses on genomic data

 [GSI](GSI) folder contains a script to calculate the genealogical sorting index (GSI).